Nathan-Carpenter-Git/Temperature-Converter/README.md

-# TemperatureConverter
+# Temperature Converter

 ## Author
 _Created by Nathan Carpenter_

 ## About
-TemperatureConverter is a console application written in C++.
+Temperature Converter is a console application written in C++.

 ## Prerequisites
 - Support only Windows operating systems.